zorgoros/Rasa-hotel-booking-bot/Readme.md

    ```

 4. (Optional) Run the web UI:
-   - Open `index.html` in your browser.
+   - Open `chatbot.html` in your browser.
-   - Ensure the Rasa REST endpoint is running:
+   - Ensure the Rasa REST endpoint is running befor opening the html file:
      ```bash
      rasa run --cors "*" --enable-api
      ```

 ### Interact with the Bot
 #### Example Queries:
+- “Hi.”
 - “I want to book a room.”
 - “My name is John Doe.”
-- “Check-in on January 25th, check-out on January 30th.”
+- “Check-in on January 25th, check-out on January 30th.”(use future dates for consistent and errorless experience)
 - “2 guests”

 #### Commands:
+- `restart`: Close the conversation and start a fresh one.
-- `reset`: Restart the conversation.
+- `reset`: clear all slots from the current conversation.
 - `help`: Show usage instructions.

 ---